Skip to main content

 Ute Water's Restrictions

 Currently, Ute Water does not have water restrictions for indoor domestic water use.
+Drought rates will apply to all bills beginning July 2026 for water used in June 2026.

 Restrictions may change quickly in response to changing conditions.
 We encourage customers to stay informed by checking for updates frequently.